Micro Auto Insurance: Weekly and On-Demand Coverage Options

 • State Farm Drive Safe & Save – Up to 30% savings; nationwide availability

-For a deeper look at how telematics programs track your driving to lower your rate, see our guide on usage-based insurance programs.
-Drivers exploring short-term or flexible coverage alternatives should also compare subscription-based car insurance and temporary car insurance options to find the best fit.
+For a deeper look at how telematics programs track your driving to lower your rate, see our guide on subscription-based car insurance and monthly flexible plans.
+Drivers exploring short-term coverage alternatives should also compare temporary car insurance options to find the best fit for their situation.
+You can also explore usage-based car insurance programs to understand how telematics tracks your driving and lowers your rate.

 Pros